The Internet TESL

 - it is convincing to a majority of people.

-- To give examples of strong reasons versus weak reasons, the
+- To give examples of strong reasons versus weak reasons, the teacher can develop a multiple-choice exercise such as the following:

 - Smoking should be banned in public places because: